ohsuhyeon0119/huffman-compressor/README.md

    - Generates a Huffman tree and assigns codewords to each byte.

 3. **Header Metadata Creation & Write**:
-   - Creates a metadata header that contains the file size and frequency table.
+   - Creates a metadata header that contains the file size and codeword mapping table.
    - Writes the header to the output file.

 4. **Compress Original Data & Write**: